Wolf3s/xbmc4xbox-python/python/Doc/library/subprocess.rst

       from this vulnerability; see the Note in the :class:`Popen` constructor documentation for helpful hints in getting ``shell=False`` to work.

-      When using ``shell=True``, :func:`pipes.quote` can be used to properly escape whitespace and shell metacharacters in strings that are going to be used to construct shell commands.

 These options, along with all of the other options, are described in more detail in the :class:`Popen` constructor documentation.